Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have put together a 2-3 record in games they were favored on the moneyline (winning 40% of those games).
+- The Rockies have been chosen as underdogs in 21 games this year and have walked away with the win six times (28.6%) in those games.

-- When it has played as moneyline favorites with odds of -110 or shorter, Colorado has a 2-4 record (winning only 33.3% of its games).
+- Colorado is 6-13 this season when entering a game as the underdog by +105 or more on the moneyline.

-- Based on this matchup's moneyline, the Rockies have an implied win probability of 52.4%.
+- The Rockies have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Colorado has combined with opponents to hit the over on the total 11 times this season for an 11-16-0 record against the over/under.
+- So far this season, Colorado and its opponents have hit the over in 12 of its 28 games with a total.

-- The Rockies have covered 66.7% of their games this season, going 2-1-0 against the spread.
+- The Rockies have an against the spread mark of 2-1-0 in three games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.